scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migration-mode.md

 ---
 id: scala-3-migration-mode
-title: Scala 3.0 Migration Mode
+title: Scala 3 Migration Mode
 ---

-The Scala 3.0 compiler, has been carefully designed to ease the migration from Scala 2.13 to Scala 3.0.
+The Scala 3 compiler provides some helpful utilities to ease the migration from Scala 2.13 to Scala 3.
-It comes with a handful of utilities to support you while porting a Scala 2.13 codebase to Scala 3.0.

-> The Scala 3.0 compiler binaries, containing the `scalac` command, can be downloaded from [Github](https://github.com/lampepfl/dotty/releases/).

 Try running `scalac` to have a glimpse of those utilities:

+> The compiler binaries, containing the `scalac` command, can be downloaded from [Github](https://github.com/lampepfl/dotty/releases/).
+>
+> It can also be installed using Coursier with `cs install scala3-compiler`, in which case the `scalac` command becomes `scala3-compiler`.

 ``` bash
 $ scalac